Let's install TShock, quickly.

 - Replace all dll files from the archive with all of the files in the archive.

 - Upgrade plugins as needed.
-The latest plugins can be found in resource manager on the forums.
+The latest plugins can be found in the plugins list on github.

 Want to start fast?